pkra/proposal--server-side-math/proposal.md

 size.
 Moreover, it has to contain a verbal description of the formula that can be picked up and aurally rendered by any screen reader.

+## Project Objective

+We propose a software system for rendering mathematical expressions in an annotated SVG format that will allow for browser independent, fully scalable display of formulas on the web and their accessibility by any general screen reader via aural rendering of the annotations.
+Our program will be written in Javascript, building on already existing technologies: The MathJax display engine for browser independent rendering of mathematics and the speech rule engine of the ChromeVox screen reading system.

+## Consumers, Users, Beneficiaries

+* Content producers will be able to render MathML statically while retaining accessibility
+* Users will find acccessible rendering of mathematical content without loosing the ability to leverage MathML
+* In particular, we will collaborate with the Wikimedia Foundation so that the Media Wiki Math extension can use the proposed tool

 ## Project description